Robert Quincy Lee

 Robert Quincy Lee (January 12, 1869 – April 18, 1930) was a businessman and politician from Texas.
 He is most notable for serving as a U.S. representative from Texas's 17th congressional district, an office he held from March 1929 until his death 13 months later.

 Biography

 Lee was born near Coldwater, Mississippi, and raised in Mississippi and Texas.
 He attended the public schools of Mississippi and Fort Worth, Texas, and graduated from Fort Worth High School.

 In 1891, Lee moved to Caddo, Texas, where he owned a general store and raised cattle.
 While living in Caddo, Lee also served as the town's postmaster.
 In 1913, he moved to Cisco, Texas, where he operated ranches and farms and was president of the Cisco Banking Company.
 In 1919, he was the founder and builder in 1919 of the Cisco & Northeastern Railroad, and he served as its president from 1919 to 1927.
-From 1926 to 1927, Lee was He served as president of the West Texas Chamber of Commerce.
+From 1926 to 1927, Lee served as president of the West Texas Chamber of Commerce.
 He was also active in local government, including service as a member of Cisco's school board.